shberlin/ms_fabric_python_module_manager/README.md

 Steps:
 1. Copy the code from "modules_helper" into a fabric notebook with the same name.
 2. Create a lib folder in Fabric where you put all your utility notebooks.
-E.g. "utility"
+E.g. "utility", "custom_functions"

 Now you are ready to go.